Project-Saphi/Saphira/documentation/setup.md

 - `Saphi Team` - This role needs to exist on the server and be given to team members or else access to moderator commands is unavailable
 - `Server Updates` - This role can be toggled on by users to receive pings regarding server updates
 - `Saphi Updates` - This role can be toggled on by users to receive pings regarding Saphi updates
+- `Streaming` - This role is assigned to players who are streaming Crash Team Racing and have their Discord presence set to `Streaming`
 - `Verified` - This role is for verified users so that channel visibility can be restricted to users with that role
 - `WR Feed` - This role can be toggled on by users to receive pings when new world records are posted in the submission feed